OCA/odoo-community.org/05_bylaws.md

 The Association shall pursue the following purpose(s):

-+ help and promote the collaborative software development of OpenERP;
++ help and promote the collaborative software development of Odoo;
-+ encourage the development of OpenERP and its features while coordinating and organizing the collaborative work on the software;
++ encourage the development of Odoo and its features while coordinating and organizing the collaborative work on the software;
 + assist the community while defending its interests and the sustainability of its developments;
-+ promote the use of the OpenERP solution;
++ promote the use of the Odoo solution;
 + facilitate synergies, collaborations and fund raising efforts;
 + actively collaborate on the definition of the roadmaps of new versions of the tool and their implementation.